thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Enter edit mode.
 Click on the pencil button in the bottom right corner;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-2-ce.png
-        title: 'Click the "Entity aliases" icon in the top right part of the screen.
-You will see an empty list of Entity aliases;'
+        title: 'Click the "Entity aliases" icon in the top right part of the screen;'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-3-ce.png
-        title: 'Click "Add alias" button;'
+        title: 'You will see an empty list of Entity aliases.
+Click "Add alias" button;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-4-ce.png
         title: 'Input alias name, for example, "My Device".
 Select the "Single entity" Filter type.
 Select "Device" as Type and type "My New" to enable autocomplete.
-Choose your device from the auto-complete and click on it;'
+Choose your device from the auto-complete and click on it.
+Click "Add";'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-5-ce.png
-        title: 'Click "Add" and then "Save";'
+        title: 'Click "Save";'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-6-ce.png
         title: 'Finally, click "Apply changes" in the dashboard editor to save the changes.
 Then you should enter edit mode again.'